Three years ago, Lyndsey tackled the 14-mile Big Stroll in Glasgow for Kiltwalk’s various charities – when she was five months pregnant.

 “We’ve not had any time to do any training either but we’ve done a lot of walking in the past so we’ll definitely finish it.
 I don’t know what state we’ll be in, mind you!”

-Both sets of grandparents will be looking after the wee ones to allow Lyndsey and Russell to focus on the day.
+Both sets of grandparents will be looking after the wee ones to allow Lyndsey and Russell, who now live in Lenzie, to focus on the day.

 Lyndsey added: “They’ll be cheering us on from afar.

 “Having a two year old and a six month old means we’re not getting a lot of sleep.

 “It’ll be nice to spend time with each other and have a few uninterrupted conversations!

 “We didn’t plan to do this so soon after baby number two but, given the circumstances, it felt like the right thing to do.